Here’s how to build the top line muscles of your naturally gaited horse while also developing balanced, quality smooth gait.

 By Jennifer Klitzke

-There is more than one humane way to train your naturally gaited horse to develop smooth gaits.
+There is more than one humane way to train your naturally gaited horse and develop smooth gaits.
 Dressage is one of those ways.
 One of the purposes of dressage is to develop the horse’s full range of motion (lengthened and collected) for quality gaits and long-term soundness.

 As an avid dressage rider since 1988, I’ve learned the importance of developing the top line muscles of the horse.
 It’s one of the first things I learned as a dressage student riding and training my then five-year-old Trakehner/thoroughbred gelding, Seili.
-As a result, Seili had a well-developed top line until he died at 34.
+As a result, Seili had a well-developed top line until he passed away at 34.
 I rode him until he was 29.

 Benefits of building the top line muscles of the horse: